TomSumner28/merchant-data/README.md

 The **Asset Creation** page lets you resize images for different publisher specifications.
 Drag and drop files or use the file picker for single or batch uploads, choose a preset size and download the resized results.
 Images are resampled with high-quality smoothing so the resized banners stay sharp and free from pixelation.
 All processing happens in the browser so you can quickly create banners in common dimensions.

+An additional **Asset Retrieval** tool lets you enter a retailer website and fetch up to four images from that page.
+Select one of the preset sizes (360x360 Fidel, 260x200 Logo, 450x300 Small Banner, 2100x1400 Large Banner or 1125x960 Lifestyle image) and download resized copies of all retrieved assets in a single click.

 The **RPF Automation** page lets Account Managers manage Reward Programme Forms stored in the `rpf_forms` table.
 After searching you can click **Create New RPF** below the search bar to start a blank form for a brand that doesn’t yet exist.
 Account Managers may update any field at any time—click **Save** to overwrite the stored record.
 Use **Add Row** beneath the table to append a spacious row for additional reward programmes.
 Each save writes the entire table JSON back to Supabase, increments the version and records the user’s email.
 A **Download PDF** button exports a branded PDF including the TRC logo and official wording.

 When available, the page fetches `TRC-Logo.png` from the `knowledge_base` bucket so the PDF shows the official logo.